hzsolt21/hzsolt21.github.io/_drafts/ThinVNC.markdown

 <h3> POC: </h3>
+My friend [@\_WarMarx\_] (https://twitter.com/\_WarMarX\_) on Twitter and I have written a tiny POC for this issue.

 <h3> ThinVNC in the wild  </h3>
 There are roughly 800 accessible ThinVNC servers exposed over internet.
 You can use the following queries on Shondan and Zoomeye to identiify the vulnearble servers.
 [zoomeye ss]
 [shodan ss]

-SourceForge Page suggests that there are 208 downloads/week on an average.
+SourceForge Page suggests that there are 219 downloads / week on an average of this VNC software.

+<h4> Conclusion </h4>
+Do not use legacy software, even though there are no POC's or CVE's available on those software, they might be vulnerable to some issue.
+Always keep yourself and your software updated.
+Cheers :)